Ever wondered what happened to the white dog poop? You know, the one that used to be all over the grass? Well, you’re not alone!

 But then something changed.
 Dogs started living indoors more often, rather than outdoors 24/7.
 With fewer hours spent outdoors running around, dogs simply didn’t produce as much waste as they once did.

-At first, people tried different things to reduce odor-including perfumes and other chemicals-but nothing worked for long.
+At first, people tried different things to reduce odour-including perfumes and other chemicals-but nothing worked for long.
 Then pet food companies figured out how to put charcoal into kibble (which is basically processed food) in order to soak up extra moisture from pets’ stools.

-Nowadays, dog poop comes in a variety of colors: brown, green, black, yellow, and even pink!
+Nowadays, dog poop comes in a variety of colours: brown, green, black, yellow, and even pink!
 So next time you see a white dog poop on your lawn or sidewalk, just think back to when it was more common!
 Thanks to companies like Petco that make cleaning up after our dogs easier than ever before.

 Where Did The White Dog Poop Go?